-The pupil will remain at home under the supervision of their parents/guardians until a meeting to discuss the matter can be arranged.
+The pupil will remain at home under the supervision of their parents/guardians until a meeting to discuss the matter can be arranged, usually with the Headmaster or Senior Deputy Head.
 During this time, work will be set by the School for the pupil to complete at home.
 We will endeavour to ensure that such investigations and meetings are conducted in a timely manner.
 The meeting will be convened in order for the parents to be appraised of the circumstances of the incident, after which the Headmaster will decide the appropriate sanction.

-Persistent breaches of School Rules or serious misbehaviours are likely to result in a period of suspension.
+Persistent breaches of School Rules or serious misbehaviours are likely to result in a period of temporary exclusion.
 These may involve fighting other pupils, theft, rudeness to staff, alcohol consumption, smoking/vaping, or other serious matters, including sexual misconduct, and/or targeted behaviour towards a protected or minority group, including prejudice-based and discriminatory bullying.
+These examples of misconduct should be read in conjunction with the Exclusions Policy, which contains further detail.

-Suspensions may be internal or external.
-External Suspensions are awarded by the Headmaster.
-Internal suspensions may be awarded by the Headmaster or a Deputy Head.
-The Governing Body is informed of all External Suspensions and a record is kept by the Deputy Head (Pastoral).
+Temporary exclusions may be internal or external.
+External temporary exclusions are awarded by the Headmaster; internal temporary exclusions may be awarded by the Headmaster or a Deputy Head.
+The Governing Body is informed of all External temporary exclusions and a record is kept by the Deputy Head (Pastoral).